 Lately, the term “unschooling” has come to be associated with the type of homeschooling that doesn’t use a fixed curriculum.
 Unschooling is how we learn naturally, it’s part of why I knew I could homeschool because I realized that that is what we had been doing a long and my kids are smart, well-adjusted kids, that are social butterflies.

-Because unschooling is interest led, your child is allowed and encouraged to learn everything they can about what interest them.
-For example we set up an aquarium and now are learning about pond eco-systems and because of the aquarium, we are basically experimenting as we learn.
+Because unschooling is interest-led, your child is allowed and encouraged to learn everything they can about what interests them.
+For example, we set up an aquarium and now are learning about pond ecosystems, and because of the aquarium, we are basically experimenting as we learn.
 You can see more about our aquarium on Instagram.